-Current guidelines say women between 45 and 54 should get a mammogram every year to check for breast cancer.
+The U.S. Preventive Services Task Force (USPSTF) has updated its guidelines to recommend that women start getting annual screening mammograms at age 40.
+But other organizations have slightly different recommendations.
+For instance, the American Cancer Society's guidelines say women of average risk for breast cancer between 45 and 54 should get a mammogram every year to check for breast cancer.
 Women 40 to 44 have the option to have a scan every 2 years while those older than 55 can choose to continue the scans each year or opt for every 2 years.

 If you have family history or genetics that increase your risk of breast cancer, talk to your doctor about getting an MRI along with the mammogram.
 Since women of color are diagnosed with more aggressive cancer at later stages, El-Ashry says researchers are checking to see if there are benefits to modifying the screening guidelines.
 One new study wants to find out if screening guidelines should focus more on whether people have specific risks for breast cancer, rather than your age.

 "I think that is definitely an area that the field is moving into with the idea that if we could understand your risk, then we would come up with guidelines to go with that risk," El-Ashry says.

 Open Up Communication

 Thomas says doctors can help close the racial gap in breast cancer care by paying close attention to the needs of women of color.

 "Listen to your patients, especially your Black and brown patients," Thomas says.
 "I don't think a lot of providers are fully listening to their patients.
 They're not aware of where they may be falling short."